Kitura/Kitura-CredentialsFacebook/README.md

 let fbCredentials = CredentialsFacebook(clientId: fbClientId, clientSecret: fbClientSecret, callbackUrl: serverUrl + "/login/facebook/callback")
 credentials.register(fbCredentials)
 ```
+**Where:**
+   - *fbClientId* is the App ID of your app in the Facebook Developer dashboard
+   - *fbClientSecret* is the App Secret of your app in the Facebook Developer dashboard

+**Note:** The *callbackUrl* parameter above is used to tell the Facebook web login page where the user's browser should be redirected when the login is successful.
+It should be a URL handled by the server you are writing.
 Specify where to redirect non-authenticated requests:
 ```swift
 credentials.options["failureRedirect"] = "/login/facebook"